MagzShiku/alx-system_engineering-devops/0x14-mysql/README.md

 ### installing mysql version 5.7

-# the installation should be in my alx server web_01
+# the installation should be in my alx server web_02 and web_01

 # STEP 1
 visit  dev.mysql.com and copy the public key